Probate Q&A Series

 1. Detailed Answer

-When a co-owner of real estate dies, you must update the deed to reflect sole ownership and ensure a clear title.
+When a co-owner of real estate dies, you may need to update the land records to reflect the change in ownership and help ensure a clear title.
 North Carolina law offers two primary pathways, depending on how the property was titled:

 a.
 Property Held in Joint Tenancy or Tenancy by the Entirety